 GCP offers several different types of load balancing that differ in capabilities, usage scenarios, and how you configure them.
-See Load balancing for descriptions.
+See Google Cloud load balancing documentation for descriptions.

-Compute Engine offers autoscaling to automatically add or remove virtual machines from an instance group based on increases or decreases in load.
-This allows your applications to gracefully handle increases in traffic and reduces cost when the need for resources is lower.
-You just define the autoscaling policy and the autoscaler performs automatic scaling based on the measured load.
+Compute Engine offers autoscaling to automatically add or remove VM instances from an instance group based on increases or decreases in load.
+Autoscaling lets your apps gracefully handle increases in traffic, and it reduces cost when the need for resources is lower.
+After you define the autoscaling policy, the autoscaler performs automatic scaling based on the measured load.

-Choose from a variety of policies that an autoscaler can use to scale your virtual machines.
-When you create an autoscaler, you must specify at least one policy.
-If you use multiple policies, the autoscaler will scale an instance group based on the policy that provides the largest number of virtual machines in the group.
+When you create an autoscaler, you must specify at least one autoscaling policy.
+You can choose a policy based on CPU utilization, load balancing serving capacity, or Stackdriver Monitoring metrics.
+If you use multiple policies, the autoscaler scales an instance group based on the policy that provides the largest number of VM instances in the group.

 CPU utilization is the most basic autoscaling that you can perform.
-This policy tells the autoscaler to watch the average CPU utilization of a group of virtual machines and add or remove virtual machines from the group to maintain your desired utilization.
-This is useful for configurations that are CPU-intensive but might fluctuate in CPU usage.
+This policy tells the autoscaler to watch the average CPU utilization of a group of VM instances and add or remove instances from the group to maintain your desired utilization.
+This is useful for configurations that are CPU intensive but might fluctuate in CPU usage.

 Load balancing serving capacity

-Set up an autoscaler to scale based on load balancing serving capacity and the autoscaler will watch the serving capacity of an instance group, and scale if the virtual machines are over or under capacity.
+When you set up an autoscaler to scale based on load balancing serving capacity, the autoscaler watches the serving capacity of an instance group and scales when the VM instances are over or under capacity.

 The serving capacity of an instance can be defined in the load balancer's backend service and can be based on either utilization or requests per second.

-For more information, see Scaling Based on HTTP(S) load balancing.
+For more information, see Scaling based on HTTP(S) load balancing serving capacity.

 If you export or use Stackdriver Monitoring metrics, you can set up autoscaling to collect data of a specific metric and perform scaling based on your desired utilization level.
-It is possible to scale based on standard metrics provided by Stackdriver Monitoring, or using any custom metrics you create as well.
+It is possible to scale based on standard metrics provided by Monitoring or by using any custom metrics you create.

-For more information, see Scaling Based on Stackdriver Monitoring Metrics.
+For more information, see Scaling based on Monitoring metrics.